 Doctors have long suggested fasting as an integral method of healing and prevention, too.
 Hippocrates, the father of Western medicine, believed that fasting allowed the body to heal itself.
 Ayurvedic medicine has long advocated fasting as a treatment for a variety of conditions, and in the early 1900s, Dr. Herbert Shelton (1895-1985) claimed to have helped 40,000 patients recover their health with water fast.

 In our modern world, fasting has been used to help improve concentration, prevent insulin resistance, delay aging, and lose weight.
 In 2012, Dr. Michael Mosley’s TV documentary Eat Fast, Live Longer (based on the book The Fast Diet) brought the idea of intermittent fasting (time-restricted fasting) into the mainstream consciousness.

-This particular type of fasting soon became very popular, and in a 2019 survey, was found to be the most popular diet that people had tried.
+This particular type of fasting soon became very popular, and in a 2019 survey, it was found to be the most popular diet that people had tried.
 Benefits often include weight loss and reduced hunger, but some have wondered whether such restricted eating may harm the delicate balance of microorganisms in the digestive system.